-17. In addition to the promotional material sent to Plaintiffs, RCCL's website contained information and descriptions of shore excursions, including the subject excursion.
+16. After booking the subject cruise, RCCL sent Plaintiffs promotional material, which provided information and descriptions of shore excursions, including the excursion entitled, information and descriptions of shore excursions, including the subject excursion.
 Tickets for shore excursions, including the subject excursion, were also available for sale on RCCL's website.

-18. RCCL also had promotional materials at its shore excursion desk aboard the vessel and/or other areas of the ship with information and descriptions of shore excursions, including the subject excursion.
+"White Island Volcano Experience Cruise and Guided Exploration" (hereinafter "subject other areas of the ship with information and descriptions of shore excursions, including the subject excursion.
 Tickets for shore excursions, including the subject excursion, were also available for sale at RCCL's shore excursion desk aboard the vessel.